Yandex Cloud

 SELECT * FROM measurements;

-If the data export is successful, the response will contain the joined table.
+If the data export is successful, you will receive the joined table in response.

 Delete the resources you createdDelete the resources you created